The Pomodoro Technique - Complete Guide for 2026

 Track Your Pomodoros

 Keep a log of completed pomodoros.
 This data helps you understand your work patterns and plan your days more effectively.
+Use a simple notebook, spreadsheet, or Pomodoro app to track your progress over time.

 Adjust as Needed